Aston Martin Valkyrie: Valkyrie AMR Pro

 Concept version of the Valkyrie AMR Pro on display at the 2019 Geneva International Motor Show.

 Production version of the Valkyrie AMR Pro in the pitlane at Laguna Seca in 2022.

-The track-only variant of the Valkyrie called the Valkyrie AMR Pro was introduced at the 2018 Geneva Motor Show.
+A track-only variant of the Valkyrie called the Valkyrie AMR Pro was introduced at the 2018 Geneva Motor Show.
 Only 25 units were intended to be produced, all of which had already been sold.
 The AMR Pro uses the same 6.5-litre naturally-aspirated V12 engine as used in the Valkyrie road car without the KERS system.
-The engine is also modified, which means the AMR Pro will have up to 1100 hp(estimated 1160–1300 hp); which is more than its road-legal counterpart.
+The engine is also modified, which means the AMR Pro will have up to 1100 hp (estimated 1160–1300 hp); which is more than its road-legal counterpart.

 The AMR Pro uses smaller 18-inch wheels at the front and rear.
 This is to allow the Michelin racing tyres (based on LMP1 race car tyres) to fit the car, with F1-inspired carbon-carbon brakes to aid braking performance.
 The air-conditioning system and infotainment screens have been removed and replaced with racing counterparts.
 The car will be able to generate 3.3 G lateral force during cornering and 3.5 G during braking.
 Its top speed is intended to be higher than the road car, at 250 mph.
 The car's exhaust system will have very minimal engine-silencing parts.

 In 2021, the production-intent AMR Pro was unveiled, having a significantly more aggressive design, with an LMP1-style rear aerodynamic fin, a large dual-element rear wing, and a large rear diffuser.
 In terms of this production-intent design, it looks more similar to the regular (but elongated) Valkyrie, than it did to the original concept.
 The number of produced cars was also increased from 25 to 40.